 Candela Technologies typically delivers the LANforge system fully installed and configured on tested and approved hardware platforms, such as a 1U rack mounted unit.
 Anyone having a thorough understanding of Linux operating systems, however, should be able to install and configure a functional LANforge system on their hardware platform of choice.
 LANforge also supports Windows XP, Vista, and Windows 7, but LANforge works best on Linux.
-Legal use of the LANforge system is based upon licensed data-generating ports and/or machines.
-You must own a license for every port or machine configured to generate traffic.

 This document is targeted at those who wish to install the LANforge Demo software on their own hardware, and those who are re-installing software on hardware furnished by Candela Technologies.
-NOTE: Candela Technologies offers support packages!

-If you are installing or upgrading to LANforge 5.2.7 or higher, and are using Fedora 13 or newer OS (or related OS), you may want to use the fully automated installation option.
-This will take a base install (with the 'lanforge' user created) and add appropriate packages, install or upgrade LANforge server, GUI, kernel and supporting files and tweak the OS to run best with LANforge.
+The lf_kinstall.pl script will take a base install and add appropriate packages, install or upgrade LANforge server, GUI, kernel and supporting files and tweak the OS to run best with LANforge.
+We suggest you create the account lanforge on the system before running this script.

-ping www.candelatech.com
+$ ping www.candelatech.com

 To see all available options use the following command:

-perl <(curl -s http://www.candelatech.com/lf_kinstall.txt) --help
+perl <(curl -s https://www.candelatech.com/lf_kinstall.txt) --help

 cd /home/lanforge; ./serverctl.bash stop; ./lfconfig --new_layout